 Dr. Christopher Schwalm sees the impacts of climate change in his daily life and envisions a world in which all decisions are made with climate risk in mind.
-He leads Woodwell Climate’s Risk Program, which assesses physical climate risk to human and natural systems.
-Dr. Schwalm is an internationally-recognized global change ecologist and Earth system modeler.
-His research focuses on climate extremes, with emphasis on drought impacts, as well as understanding how carbon, water, and plant nutrients move through land ecosystems.
+He leads Woodwell Climate’s Risk Program, which assesses climate risk to human and natural systems, and is an internationally-recognized global change ecologist and Earth system modeler.
+His research focuses on climate extremes, with an emphasis on drought impacts, as well as understanding how carbon, water, and plant nutrients cycle through land ecosystems.

-Dr. Schwalm is based in Arizona.
-He is an avid hiker who enjoys the physical challenge and dramatic beauty of the Grand Canyon.
+Dr. Schwalm splits his time between Knoxville, TN, London, and Berlin.
+He is an avid hiker who enjoys the dramatic beauty of the Alps and the Grand Canyon.